olmallet81/URT/README.md

 ## URT for R
 URT can be called from R. The Rcpp wrapper has been written with the C++ linear algebra library Armadillo using the R package RcppArmadillo.

 To get URT working under R I recommend building an R package from URT C++ source files.
 The R package called RcppURT is already prepared under ./URT/R/RcppURT.
 All URT headers have been placed into the include directory and C++ source files in to the src directory.
+Adjust the Makevars file in the src directory whether you want to compile Armadillo with Intel MKL or OpenBLAS.
+Use the static version of these libraries not the dynamic ones to build the R package RcppURT.

+To build the RcppURT package run under ./URT/R the following command: *R CMD build RcppURT*.